mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

   "empno": 5,
   "fname": "radha",
   "lname": "desai",
-  "role": "worker",
+  "role": "worker"
-  "departments": []
 },
 {
   "empno": 6,
   "fname": "shruti",
   "lname": "patel",
-  "role": "worker",
+  "role": "worker"
-  "departments": []
 },
 {
   "empno": 7,
   "fname": "mahesh",
   "lname": "iyer",
-  "role": "manager",
+  "role": "manager"
-  "departments": []
 }
 ```
-:arrow_right: You might be wondering whether the insert will work, given that some of the keys (field names) are different from the document we inserted earlier.
-And herein lies the beauty of MongoDB!!!
-Unlike relational databases, the same keys (field names) do not have to be present in all documents of the collection. :clap:
+:arrow_right: You might be wondering whether the insert will work, given that some of the keys (field names) are different from the document we inserted earlier and not all records have data in every field.
+Here lies the beauty of MongoDB!!!
+Unlike relational databases, the same keys (field names) do not have to be present in all documents of the collection.
+Also, if data isn't present in a particular field, that field simply gets omitted from a given document. :clap:

 :bulb: How many of you inserted the documents one by one?